 If you’re like most people, the recession took a toll on your finances, and probably your credit score.
 So how do you get it back to where it needs to be?
-While it usually takes 7 years for any negatives marks to be removed from your credit report, there are a couple quick and simple ways to you can raise your credit score now.
+While it usually takes 7 years for any negative marks to be removed from your credit report, there are a couple quick and simple ways to you can raise your credit score now.
 Here are a couple to keep in mind.

 1. Keep paying things on time: The most important thing to remember is to keep your credit report clean from here on out.
 Pay your bills on time.
 Make sure you aren’t over your limit on any of your credit cards.
 Keep the balances on your credit cards low.
 Keeping your finances clean is the best way to raise your score.